wikipathways/wikipathways.github.io/help_communities.md

 <hr>
 <div>
 <h2>Define or Update the Pathway Set</h2>
 <p>The pathway set defined for each Community is simply a flat file list of all WikiPathways Identifiers (WPIDs) relevant for that Community.
-The list of pathway IDs for each Community is stored in the wikipathways-database repository, in the <a href="https://github.com/wikipathways/wikipathways-database/tree/main/communities" target=_blank >communities directory</a>.</p>
+The list of pathway IDs for each Community is stored in the wikipathways-database repository, in the <a href="https://github.com/wikipathways/wikipathways-database/tree/main/communities" target="_blank">communities directory</a>.</p>
 <h3>Add a pathway list for a new Community page:</h3>
 <ol>
 <li>Create a simple .txt file with the relevant WPIDs listed as <b>one column, no header</b>.</li>
 <li>Give the the .txt file a name that can also be used as the <b>community-tag</b>.
 These two must be identical.
 In the below example of the AOP Community, the name of the pathway list file and the community-tag is "AOP".</li>
-<li>Push your changes to GitHub (if you have permissions) or create a pull request.</li>
+<li>Create a pull request for the <a href="https://github.com/wikipathways/wikipathways-database/tree/main/communities" target="_blank">wikipathways-database</a> repo.</li>
 </ol>
 <h3>Update the list of pathways for an existing Community page:</h3>
 <ol>
-<li><b>Option 1</b>: Edit the appropriate file in your local clone of the repo, followed by a push to GitHub (if you have write permissions) or a pull request.</li>
+<li><b>Option 1</b>: Edit the relevant .md file in your local clone of wikipathways-database, followed by a push to GitHub (if you have write permissions) or a pull request.</li>
 <li><b>Option 2</b>: Click the <b>Edit community pathways</b> button (pencil icon) on the Community page, and make the edit directly in the GitHub web interface.</li>
 </ol>
 <hr>